cqueiroz-pivotal/sqlf-gpdb-integration/README.md

 To use it on gemfirexd:

-- copy target/sqlf-gpdb-integration.jar to gemfirexd/ext-lib folder.
+- copy target/sqlf-gpdb-integration.jar and dependency-jars/ to gemfirexd/ext-lib folder.
 - run DDL env_setup.ddl
     - remember to change gpdb server name, port and database.